flexseth/bioboxfinal/README.md

 In Local, right click the site you have installed the plugin on.
 Select Open Site Shell.
 From thecommand line, enter the following commands to generate your three users.
 Please note these commands will not work in the normal filesystem, you must go to the Site Shell in Local (which should load in Terminal)

 ##### Create an administrator for your site
-`wp user create --user-login="admin" --user-email="hireme@wpengine.com" --role="administrator" --user_pass="password" --display_name="Captain Admin" --description="Applicant for Software Engineer II at WP Engine"
+`wp user create --user-login="Software Engineer II candidate" --user-email="hireme@wpengine.com" --role="administrator" --user_pass="password" --display_name="Captain Admin" --description="Applicant for Software Engineer II at WP Engine"
 `

 ##### Create Nathan Rice via wp-cli